Voluntary temporary closures

-If your service is unable to operate or remain open for a short period of time, your licence can be suspended until your service resumes operating.
+If your service is unable to operate for a short period of time, you may need to temporarily close your service.

-Failure to notify the Ministry of a closure is a breach of the Education Act 1989 and the ECE Funding Handbook.
+You must notify us if you temporarily close your service.
+Failure to do so is a breach of the Education and Training Act 2020 and the ECE Funding Handbook.

-Examples of when services may request to close temporarily include:
+Examples of when your service may close temporarily and voluntarily include:

 - major renovations to service premises or facilities